 You have a higher chance of experiencing troublesome side effects with combined chemotherapy regimens than with other types of treatment.
 You are only likely to have combination chemotherapy if you have advanced skin lymphoma or a type of skin lymphoma that needs intensive treatment.

-Steroids are anti-inflammatory drugs that can kill lymphocytes.
+Steroids are anti-inflammatory drugs that can kill lymphocytes (the cells that grow out of control if you have lymphoma).
 Topical steroids are commonly used to treat skin lymphomas.
 Systemic steroids can be given orally (as tablets, capsules or oral solution).
 The steroid most commonly used to treat skin lymphomas is called prednisolone.

 You usually start steroid treatment with a high dose that is gradually reduced over 2 to 3 weeks.
 After a few weeks, you might stop the treatment or you might carry on taking a low dose for a longer period of time.

 You have steroid tablets on their own for some types of skin lymphoma (such as subcutaneous panniculitis-like T-cell lymphoma).
 They can also be used alongside chemotherapy treatment – for example, as part of a combination of drugs known as ‘CHOP’ or ‘CVP’.

 Steroids have side effects if you take them for a long time.
 They can cause too much water to be stored in your body (fluid retention), weight gain, increased blood pressure, raised blood sugar levels, mood changes or sleep disturbance.
 Note that side effects are less likely with a short course of treatment typical for skin lymphomas.